agoldst/dfrtopics/README.md

 ## Version history

 v0.2.3
  : 4/19/16.
-An adjusted dfr-browser export via `dfr_browser()` for one-line interactive browsing. `wordcounts_instances` introduced to help express "no, MALLET, no more tokenizing!"
+An adjusted dfr-browser export via `dfr_browser()` for one-line interactive browsing. `export_browser_data` is still avaiable for more control. `wordcounts_instances` introduced to help express "no, MALLET, no more tokenizing!"

 v0.2.2
  : 2/10/16.
 New (beta) feature: functions for the mutual information of words and documents within topics, and for using this in a posterior predictive check of the model fit: `imi_topic`, `mi_topic`, `imi_check`, `mi_check`.
 Introduces a dependency on RcppEigen.